David Baldacci Books in Order

 Shaw Series (Books in Order)

-The Shaw series follows government assassin Shaw who operates without a first name, as he begins to question the missions he’s given and the people giving them.
-The short two-book spy-thriller series has morally ambiguous protagonist.
+The Shaw series follows government assassin Shaw who operates without a first name.
+He is connected to a secret group that tracks criminals across borders.
+Over time, he begins to question the missions he’s given and the people giving them.
+The short two-book spy-thriller series has morally ambiguous character.

 1. The Whole Truth, 2008